 The Ministry's role as an environmental steward gives it an active part in helping realise New Zealanders' aspirations for their relationships with the environment and moving towards a more sustainable future.
-The Ministry's vision for the future is captured in its strategic framework.
+The Ministry's vision for the future is captured in its strategic framework, which is premised on: "He taiao tōnui mō ngā reanga katoa | A flourishing environment for every generation".
 This was explored further through a workshop with members of Te Pūrengi, the Ministry's leadership team, and one-on-one engagement with the Secretary for the Environment.